SystemsApproach/private5g/cloud.rst

 6.4.1 Enterprises
 ~~~~~~~~~~~~~~~~~

-Aether is deployed in enterprises, and so needs to define
+Aether is deployed in enterprises, and so needs to define a
 representative set of organizational abstractions.
 These include
 `Enterprise`, which forms the root of a customer-specific
 hierarchy.
 The `Enterprise` model is referenced by many other objects,